Grand Park Lovers Rock

 The Huntington Library’s rose garden (and its romantic tea room) is a picture-perfect Valentine’s locale, with rows and rows of vibrant petals to stop and sniff.
 You probably won’t be the only person there with that idea, but luckily there’s tons of space elsewhere on the idyllic grounds—and other beautiful gardens around the region, too, like Descanso Garden, South Coast Botanic Garden and the Arboretum, any of which would make a lovely daytime date setting.

 Personally, we think cooking a meal in together can be a dreamy team-building activity for a couple.
-But if you’re the kind of couple that would just make a burnt mess, forget about all of the fuss and treat yourself instead: Some of our favorite twinkly patios and dimly lit dining rooms are prepping prix-fixe menus for the holiday.
+But if you’re the kind of couple that would just make a burnt mess, forget about all of the fuss and treat yourself instead: Most of our favorite twinkly patios and dimly lit dining rooms are prepping prix-fixe menus for the holiday.

 Advertising